-Millions of pilgrims are preparing for the life-time journey of hajj.
+Millions of pilgrims are already embarking on the life-time journey of hajj.

 In order to avoid diseases and infections during hajj, pilgrims are supposed to abide by a variety of health tips and guidelines.

-Below are some of the tips as provided by the Saudi Ministry of Health for pilgrims before embarking on their journey:
+Below are some of the tips for pilgrims before embarking on the journey:

 Take necessary vaccines, especially people with chronic diseases and the elderly.